 Whilst there is no outright prohibition on buying stocks for NAIT's portfolio that do not pay a dividend, the manager has never done so.
-NAIT's portfolio follows a bell curve distribution, with a concentration of stocks yielding between 2% and 4%.
+NAIT's portfolio follows a bell curve normal distribution (rather than a non-normal one skewed by particularly high or low yielding holdings), with a concentration of stocks yielding between 2% and 4%.
 Predictability of income is a key consideration when selecting stocks, but the overall emphasis is on choosing stocks that look attractive on a total return basis, not just on yield alone.
 Their ability to generate dividend growth is an important factor.